 • Decision period: The legal period for reaching a decision is 10 days as of the day after the submission date of the application, but this period may be extended when an interview or additional documents are requested.

-• Collecting the visa: The visa must be collected in person by the applicant or by their representative within a maximum period of 1 month, counted as of the day after the date on which the favourable decision is notified.
-The Consular Office will inform the applicant regarding the procedure for collecting the passport and any other original documentation.
+• Collecting the visa: The visa must be collected personally by the applicant without the need for a prior appointment, within a maximum period of 1 month, counting from the day following the date on which the favorable resolution is notified.
+The Consular Office will inform the applicant regarding the procedure for the return of the passport and any other original documentation.

 • Visa refusal: Visa refusals will always be notified in writing, setting forth the grounds on which the decision adopted was based.